pithyjam-stack/pithyjam-stack/README.md

 ## 👋 Welcome to My GitHub Profile

 ## ✨ About Me
 Hello!
-I'm a recent Computer Engineering graduate and aspiring developer learning about new technologies, building cool projects, and creating games.
+I'm Fred Godsey, a recent Computer Engineering graduate and aspiring developer learning about new technologies, building cool projects, and creating games.

 ---